How To Build Muscle: Let’s Go

 Below you will find some great strength training and nutrition tips to teach you how to build muscle.
 I know these tips work; a recent client/friend recently built over 20 pounds of muscle in a little over 2 months without a copious amount of supplements (pictured above)!
 Let’s break it down.

 Personally, if your main goal is to gain muscle then I would suggest splitting your workouts into body parts.

-By that I mean, only work certain muscle groups on a certain day; this will give your others muscles time to rest and recoup (along with allowing you to totally tax them on their working day).
+By that I mean, only work for certain muscle groups on a certain day; this will give your other muscles time to rest and recoup (along with allowing you to totally tax them on their working day).

 A common split would be: Day 1 – legs/abs, Day 2 – shoulders/traps, Day 3 – rest, Day 4 – back/biceps, Day 5 – chest/triceps, Day 6 & 7 – rest.
 This gives your muscles time to grow and relax and allows you to really concentrate on one group at a time.

 When it comes to the number of exercises to do per muscle group it is really up to you and how well you feel like you are taxing the muscles.
 I would recommend 4-5 exercises per muscle group.

 One thing I have always tried to do is workout at a fast pace (with proper form) in order to keep my heart rate elevated the entire time (smashing calories) but to also get the workout over faster while maintaining the pump the entire time.

 A way to do this is to super-set each of your exercises.
 For instance, on the back/bicep day perform a mainly back exercise (wide-grip pull-ups) and then immediately perform a bicep exercise like a preacher curl.
 Make sure to move between sets at a fast-paced with little to no rest between sets.